Heroin is an illegal and highly-addictive drug.

 These withdrawal symptoms usually occur in the beginning stages of withdrawal, sometimes just hours after the last dose was taken.

 As time from the last dose of heroin increases, symptoms become more difficult to manage:

 - Extreme fatigue

 - Inability to focus

 Severe Heroin Withdrawal Symptoms

 Severe heroin withdrawal symptoms are the most challenging to manage, especially without proper supervision and treatment.
-This is the period when many turn back to heroin, as without help, the symptoms become intolerable.
 Severe heroin withdrawal symptoms include:

 - Severe cravings for heroin